ctcl-bregis/cams/README.md

 ### Software (server-side)

 Required Dependencies:
-- Python 3.x (specific minimum version unknown for now, tested with 3.9 and later)
+- Python 3.7 or later

 See requirements.txt for Python library requirements